NateECline/Mjolnir_H3_Restored/README.md

 1. Download the zip of the current release build.
 2. Extract all the contents of the zip to the same folder.
 It shouldn't matter what folder just keep all the files together.
 3. Follow the video for basic usage information.

+**ISSUES**
+Right now everything is restored except the TogglePhysics() function.
+Will work on that next.

+**Plans**
+I plan to recreate this tool in C++ so it will be more efficient.
+I am also planning to make it work on all maps with their models and assets.
+If you need help with anything hit me up on discord.
+Username is pownin.

+**CREDIT**
+Waffle1434
+ExhibitMark
+Pownin
+Bytrl